-The Grands Causses are a limestone hill country with plateaus at an altitude between 700 and 1200 m asl.
+The Grands Causses are several limestone plateaus at an altitude between 700 and 1200 m asl, separated by river valleys.
 It is bordered by the Aubrac to the north, the Cévennes to the east, the Languedoc to the south, and the Lévézou to the west.
 As a geographic region, its extent does not follow political borders and belongs to two different régions: Midi-Pyrénées and Languedoc-Roussillon, which are both part of the new region Occitanie.
 There are seven different plateaus, which are: